ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 > Update rules along with states enables a graph to model systems which evolve over time, a.k.a dynamical systems!

-Here is the directed graph that models a flashing bulb:
+Here is how we picture the directed graph and update rule that models a flashing bulb:

 ```{image} assets/Ch2/FlashingLight.png
 :alt: Whoopsy!